vergoraf/vergoraf/README.md

 ### Hi there 👋

-My name is Felipe, I am from Chile and I'm Geographer with natural resource interest.
+My name is Felipe, I am from Chile and I'm Geographer with a background in Natural resources and Urban Studies.

-* Currently I work as Lecturer at the Humboldt Universität zu Berlin, in the course: Geographic Information Systems and Landscape Analysis of the
+* Currently I work as Lecturer at the Technische Universität Beröom, in the course: Geographic Information Systems and Landscape Analysis of the
 Master programm **Integrated Natural Resource Management**.
 * I have a [youtube channel](https://www.youtube.com/channel/UCqKFNXK6o9nP2fe5KG1UO_g) about Qgis application and tipps.
 * I offer GIS consulting in Spanish, English and German.
 If you are interest contact me below.